-Wise Way Let prayer be to God alone one brother leading the rest in thanksgiving and supplications to His name.
-And that the subject matter of each prayer be appropriate to the occasion.

-Reason for the Latter: That God may be glorified, and all may be edified.
+Let prayer be to God alone one brother leading the rest in thanksgiving and supplications to His name.
+And let the subject matter of each prayer be appropriate to the occasion; so that God may be glorified, and all may be edified.

-VII.
-WHEN AND WHAT SCRIPTURE READINGS TO SELECT --
+vii.
+WHEN AND WHAT SCRIPTURE READINGS TO SELECT